It is good to explore new ways to save money. But sometimes in our quest for fresh ideas, we forget the basics that served us so well in the past.

 All these money-saving tips have a theme in common: The details matter.
 Being vigilant in all areas of our financial lives — from the big stuff to the small stuff — can make a real impact on our bottom line.

-Here are seven classic money-saving tips worth another look.
+Here are some classic money-saving tips worth another look.

 1. Buy used